Alluxio/alluxio/docs/en/advanced/Alluxio-Storage-Management.md

 dynamically and automatically based on the workload and storage capacity.
-For example, Alluxio may create more replicas of a particular block when more clients request to read this block with read type `CACHE` or `CACHE_PROMOTE`; Alluxio may also remove existing replicas when they are less often used to reclaim the space for data that is more often accessed ([Evictor in Alluxio Storage] (#eviction-policies).
+For example, Alluxio may create more replicas of a particular block when more clients request to read this block with read type `CACHE` or `CACHE_PROMOTE`; Alluxio may also remove existing replicas when they are less often used to reclaim the space for data that is more often accessed ([Evictor in Alluxio Storage](#eviction-policies)).
 It is possible that in the same file different blocks have different number of replicas according to the popularity.

 By default, this replication or eviction decision and the corresponding data transfer is completely